In 2009 the Academy celebrated the tenth anniversary of the Television Craft Awards. Matthew Bell spoke to five BAFTA winners from the Awards in 2000.

 Does anything remain the same?
 “The process of editing to make a cut or to work a scene still takes the same amount of time.
 The equipment that you’re working with may be faster, but your editing decisions still take the same time.”

-Ben Bartlett, Original Television Music for BBC1’s Walking with Dinosaurs
+Ben Bartlett, Original Television Music for BBC1’s

 Did the BAFTA help your career?
 “I got no work at all for while.
 It’s a well-known syndrome, apparently: win an award and people think you’re too expensive.
 That might have happened anyway; there’s no way of knowing.
 But since then it really has boosted my career.”